4paradigm/OpenMLDB/README.md

 - __High Performance__

    Reduce data access latency by using in-memory storage engine and improve the execution performance significantly with sql compilation optimization.
+The benchmark shows that FEDB is 10X faster than SingleStore and SAP HANA.

 - __SQL Compatible__